-Clean hands prevent the spread of
+Clean hands prevent the spread of infection.

-infection.
 You and anyone giving you care should clean their hands:

-- When entering and exiting the room.
+- When entering and exiting a room.

-- After touching objects or surfaces in your room.
+- After touching objects or surfaces.

 - Before and after eating.

-- After using the restroom.
+- After using the bathroom.

 Do not be afraid to ask your health care providers if they have cleaned their hands.